How to Create Kids Workouts to Keep Your Members Engaged

 Keep it short and sweet

 A forty-five minute or hour workout might make sense for an adult but for most kids, it's too much.
-Keep workouts or challenges to thirty minutes or less and/or separate them into smaller segments for kids to get moving a few minutes every day of the week.
-Remix Fitness in Horsham, Pennsylvania offers a free, thirty-minute “Remix Recess” workout on Monday, Wednesday, and Friday afternoons to get kids moving and give parents a break.
+Keep workouts or challenges to thirty minutes or less and/or separate them into smaller segments for families to get moving a few minutes every day of the week.
+Remix Fitness in Horsham, Pennsylvania offers a free, thirty-minute “Remix Recess” on Monday, Wednesday, and Friday afternoons to get kids moving and give parents a break.
 See what else Remix Fitness is doing during COVID-19.

 Involve the whole family